qrzn23/min/wip/confessions/content.md

 The next day a paragraph appeared.

-Mysterious midnight assault near Hyde Part.
-Dr. Herpes-Zoster,[5] a prominent physician of Clyster Street, was assaulted brutally, and battered by a thug at the door of 606 Mercury Mansions, Iodine Street, Hyde Park, about one o'clock this morning.
+> Mysterious midnight assault near Hyde Part.
+Dr. Herpes-Zoster,^[WEH Note: Another artificial name, this time based on that dread but largely trivial eruptive inflammation.
+The remaining names are suggestive as well: “Clyster” = enema.
+Mercury and Iodine were then used to treat sexual and skin diseases.
+“Hyde” can be taken as a pun for hidding = a beating or for skin.
+“Knocks” = blows.
+“Phthisis” = a wasting disease.
+“Gnaggs” of course is a pun for “nags”.] a prominent physician of Clyster Street, was assaulted brutally, and battered by a thug at the door of 606 Mercury Mansions, Iodine Street, Hyde Park, about one o'clock this morning.
 He was discovered unconscious by the policemen on the beat and taken to Knocks Hospital, where he was found to be suffering from numerous contusions and serious internal injuries.
 He had not been robbed and can assign no motive for the attack, as he is not aware that he has any enemies.
 He had been spending a quiet evening with some old friends.
 Professor and Mrs. Phthisis.

 Once more I congratulated Gnaggs and this time quite sincerely.
 It was certainly quite improbable that the police would get on his trail, as his victim was an utter stranger, as much to his first wife as to himself!